 Copyright ----- Fair Copying Guidelines

 It can often be tricky to determine whether something you want to do falls within fair dealing.
 This quick guide sets out the steps you should take and the factors you should consider.
-Ultimately, it will depend on your particular circumstances and you have to make a judgment call as to whether your use can be classified as “fair”.
-If you have any doubt, you should ask for permission.
-If the work is a library-licenced electronic resource, the permissibility of your use is determined by the terms of the licence.
+Ultimately, it will depend on your particular circumstances, and you'll need to make a judgment call as to whether your use can be classified as “fair”.
+If you have any doubt, please contact the Library.
+If the work is a Library-licenced electronic resource, the permissibility of your use is determined by the terms of the licence.

 Step 1: Check whether your purpose is a permitted purpose

 Are you using the work for the purpose of:

 No - Check whether use is covered under:

 Step 2: Check whether your use is “fair”

 |Character of the dealing